-Figure 8 A 6 DOF arm with glove

-In order to command the robot to act out gestures the robot must first be programed.
-One of the simplest ways of animating a robot is having a system for it to manually trained.
-This is a common practice when trying give a robot a variety of fluid motions fairly quickly.
-In this method the robot is placed in a variety of key poses manually, and then software moves the robot between those positions giving a gesture.
-This system can be seen being used in Rethink Robotics Baxter robot and Aldebaran Robotics NAO humanoid robot platform.
-Another method is to animate the robot using robot animation software.
-The software can be used to virtually manipulate and simulate the robot’s movements.
-This software is primarily for 6-DOF arm robots and are used for professional application such as manufacturing.
-But there is software that can and has been used for robot animation purposes, such as the Maya addon made by AndyRobot.
-This software in coordinating robotic arm movements in performances.
+Our project compiles many of these movements into a library of information like kinematics, prior research, context variables, and measurement tools to provide future researchers and designers with a baseline for non-verbal human-robot interaction.
+This endeavor is important because there is currently no standardized method of generating/measuring human-interactive robot motion.

 Methodology

 Our project seeks to understand how certain types of robotic motion affect human-robotic interactions, specifically in relation to emotional responses.
-We have developed four primary goals: 1) Develop a gesture library which covers a large emotional space.
+We developed three primary goals: 1) Develop a gesture library that covers a large emotional space.
 2) Map these gestures to the ABB IRB 1600, an industrial robotic arm with six degrees of freedom.
 3) Present the gestures to human subjects so that the subjects’ emotional responses can be recorded.
-Analysis of the data will allow a mapping of certain emotional and logical responses to the gestures giving us a better understanding of what emotions humans are likely to respond to types of robotic motion with.
-4) Using the guidelines developed in the previous process, create a performance to demonstrate ways in which those guidelines could be used.
+Analysis of the data was intended to allow a mapping of certain emotional and logical responses to the gestures giving us a better understanding of what emotions humans are likely to respond to types of robotic motion with.

 Generating the Gesture Library

-With the design of intuitive actions in mind, we need a methodical way to measure and classify organic gestures and quantify their kinematic variables.
-Previously, we mentioned a study in which four categories of gestures commonly used in the expression of ideas or the description of a narrative.
+With the design of intuitive actions in mind, we needed a methodical way to measure and classify organic gestures and quantify their kinematic variables.
+Previously, we mentioned a study in which four categories of gestures were commonly used in the expression of ideas or the description of a narrative.
 As these categories were analyzed and compiled with human subjects, animal gestures may fall out of these four categories.
-In addition, these categories did not pertain to emotion, and so they may not be suited for classifying the emotional content of gestures.
+In addition, these categories did not pertain to emotion so they may not be suited for classifying the emotional content of gestures.

-Some of our gestures have an inherent emotional connotation, which we considered presenting in the form of a performance Their feedback will provide valuable input in our construction of a more universal gesture library.

-When organizing our lexicon, necessary to define parameters and constraints so that others may use it effectively.
-For this reason, a Task Space Region (TSR), will be determined.
-A TSR is a constraining representation of the 3-dimensional reference frame in which the proposed gesture takes place (Berenson, Srinivasa, & Kuffner 2011).
+When organizing our lexicon, it was necessary to define parameters and constraints so that others are able use it effectively.
+For this reason a Task Space Region (TSR) was determined.
+A TSR is a constraining representation of the 3-dimensional reference frame in which the proposed gesture takes place (Berenson et al. 2011).
 TSRs are made up of three components: TwO, Tew,Bw.
 The first of these values, TwO, represents the transform from the origin to the task reference frame w.
 Tew quantifies the offset of the end-effector in the coordinates of reference frame w.
-The last quantity, Bw, is a 6x2 matrix defining the boundaries of the task/gesture in frame w.
+The last quantity, Bw as seen in figure 10, is a 6x2 matrix defining the boundaries of the task/gesture in frame w.